Wooden pallets are more than “having a moment”. In recent years, they’ve made their way in and onto nearly surface imaginable.

 15. Pallet Garden Walls

-Create some separation by placing two or more vertical pallet gardens at adjacent angles to provide privacy in the most beautiful way.
+Create some separation by placing two or more vertical gardens at adjacent angles to provide privacy in the most beautiful way.
+This is a great way to make your patio more aesthetic while also creating a windbreak and more privacy!

 16. Lattice Pallet Wall